 In the spirit and tradition of St. Ignatius, we live out our faith through justice and reconciliation.
 Members of St Peter serve our sisters and brothers of greater Charlotte who live on the margins, are forgotten or under served.
 God encourages us with discerning hearts to find how we can use our talents to share justice and His love with others.

-St. Peter focuses on four (4) key social justice areas: Migration & Refugees, Shelter & Housing, Journeying with Youth and Ending Racism.
+St. Peter focuses on five (5) key social justice areas: Care for Our Environment; Migration & Refugees; Food, Shelter & Housing; Journeying with Youth; and Ending Racism.

 Initiatives that support the advocacy, education and direct service of migrants and refugees: We work with Jesuit led organizations such as Kino Border Initiative and Jesuit Refugee Service, and locally with Catholic Charities Refugee Resettlement service.